June 16, 2020

 It is essential to invest in building teams of experienced medical technology, regulatory and quality control specialists to ensure the quality of the product and market access in an agile way.

-It is advisable to seek input from stakeholders outside of the local ecosystem – to avoid the “echo chamber” – and to understand the unique added value that the innovation brings to healthcare.
+It is advisable to seek input from stakeholders outside of the local ecosystem to avoid the “echo chamber” and to understand the unique added value that innovation brings to healthcare.

 Diagram: Outline of Biomedical Innovation R&D. Non-exhaustive “mindmap” of the R&D project for Biomedical Innovation, which also constrains the internationalisation process.